 - developmental psychopathology

 Fall, February 1; Spring, October 15

 - all Graduate School Requirements, including the TOEFL Exam or IELTS Academic Exam for non-native English applicants

 - two recommendations

-Most successful applicants have an undergraduate major in psychology or sociology, but students of high ability may be admitted regardless of undergraduate background.
-All applicants are required to submit GRE general test scores.
+Most successful applicants have an undergraduate major in a social science field, but students of high ability may be admitted regardless of undergraduate background.

 Demonstrate readiness for PhD and other advanced studies by completing an empirical masters thesis